Academic Policy and Regulation Information

 A student may pursue a single graduate degree that spans several academic areas.

 Defined as a student pursuing a single stand-alone graduate degree, which is offered across two or more graduate majors.
 (Note: where two separate degrees are preferred, refer to the Concurrent Degree information above).

 Students interested in applying for admission to an Interdisciplinary Major follow the established University, College, and Major admission requirements – refer to the Office of Graduate Studies website for specific information for that particular major.

 Interdisciplinary Majors are formalized through the College, Office of Graduate Studies, and Graduate Council and must follow the University requirements for development of a new degree program and/or major, including notation on the Accountability Plan, if applicable.
 Procedures for developing an Interdisciplinary Major are available on the Office of Graduate Studies website.
 For information contact the Office of Graduate Studies.

 Off-Campus Courses and Majors

-Graduate courses and majors are offered at locations other than the Tampa, Sarasota, St. Petersburg, and Lakeland campuses.
+Graduate courses and majors are offered at locations other than the Tampa, Sarasota, and St. Petersburg, campuses.
 Information on course enrollment procedures for off-campus courses and majors may be obtained from the College in which the courses or majors are offered.